 Despite the generic competition in the U.S., we remain confident that the global patient need for VASCEPA is high.
-In 2024, we continue to focus on obtaining pricing reimbursement and launching commercial operations in all remaining European markets as well as progressing regulatory filings and supporting approval processes in up to six countries throughout the rest of the world.
+In 2024, we continue to focus on obtaining pricing reimbursement and launching commercial operations in all remaining European markets as well as progressing regulatory filings supporting our partners to advance access and supporting approval processes in up to six countries growing commercial operations throughout the rest of the world.

 Licensing and royalty revenue.
-Licensing and royalty revenue during the six months ended June 30, 2024 and 2023 was \$21.3 million and \$16.3 million, respectively, an increase of \$5.0 million, or 31%.
-Licensing and royalty revenue increased primarily due to recognition of the REDUCE-IT indication milestone in China, offset by the recognition of CSL upfront payment and recognition of previously achieved milestone payments from HLS in the prior year.
+Licensing and royalty revenue during the six nine months ended June 30, 2024 September 30, 2024 and 2023 was \$21.3 million \$21.8 million and \$16.3 million \$17.5 million, respectively, an increase of \$5.0 million \$4.3 million, or 31% 25%.
+Licensing and royalty revenue increased primarily due to recognition of the REDUCE-IT indication milestone in China, offset by the recognition of CSL and Lotus upfront payment payments and recognition of previously achieved milestone payments from HLS in the prior year.
 Licensing and royalty revenue recognized in the current period relates to the recognition of amounts received in connection with the following VASCEPA licensing agreements: